jshufro/writing/docs/2022-05-30_the-risks-of-lsd.md

 LSD protocols can minimize governance, upgradability, and other risks over time, but the question of "who" gets to be a part of the Node Operator (NO) set remains.
 This lever is the primary cause of cartelization.

-Deciding "who" gets to be a NO is a matter of two questions -- who is added to the set and who is removed the set.
+Deciding "who" gets to be a NO is a matter of two questions -- who is added to the set and who is removed from the set.
 This can be designed in one of two ways in the long run -- either via governance (a coin vote or other similar mechanism) or via an automated mechanism around reputation and profitability.

 ### Option 1: Governance of Node Operators